 However, most systems I’ve found can be run using either method or even a combination of the two.
 In this post, I’m going to showcase the pros and cons of using each one so that you and your group can make a more informed decision as to what method you’d like to use for your games.

 What is Theater of the Mind?

-Games like D&D 5e have rules for range of an attack, cover, and more so having access to any information that may affect these mechanics is crucial.
-Systems with more mechanics and rules will require a more-complete description of the encounter.
+Games like D&D 5e have rules for the range of an attack, cover, and more so having access to any information that may affect these mechanics is crucial.
+Systems with more mechanics and rules will require a more complete description of the encounter.
 More open-ended systems will require less detailed descriptions.

 What is a Battle Map